(Last Update: 04/22/2025)

 Understanding Mattress Allergens

-A poor-quality mattress can lead to significant aches and pains, especially in the lower back.
+A poor-quality or uncomfortable mattress can lead to significant aches and pains, especially in the lower back.

-Sleep deprivation due to tossing and turning due to a mad mattress might cause long-term effects on overall health.
-For optimal support, consider materials like natural latex instead of polyurethane foam.
+Sleep deprivation caused by tossing has long-term effects on overall health.
+For adequate support, consider materials like natural latex instead of synthetic latex or polyurethane foam.

 What are mattress allergens?